New Student Orientation

 Calculus Advanced Placement Exam

 If you have completed a one-year high school or college calculus course and plan to continue studying calculus at IU, consider taking this exam.
 Students who pass this exam can earn credit for Math M211.
+This exam is not offered in the spring.

 Biology Departmental Exam